OCD and Performing Rituals

 • Behaviour based on superstitious beliefs eg. avoiding to step on cracks.

-• Mental reciting, eg. prayers or phrases to prevent something bad from happening.
+• Mental reciting, eg. prayers or phrases to prevent something bad happening.

 • Aligning objects so they are 'just right'.